aaronphilip/Image-Segmentation-On-Faces/README.md

 The dataset I used came from [this repository](https://github.com/arahusky/Tensorflow-Segmentation).
 It is a modified form of the [lfw part labels](http://vis-www.cs.umass.edu/lfw/part_labels/) dataset.

+Unfortunately, this version of the dataset contains suboptimal labels.
+Future plans are to use the full lfw part labels dataset, which should drastically improve performance of the model.

 ## Pitfalls

 To help others in implementing their own FCN, I've decided to list all of the pitfalls I ran into during this project.